k-eunji/norway_italy/README.md

-# UEFA Women's EURO 2025: Who Advances to the Quarter-finals? <Group B>
+# UEFA Women's EURO 2025:  Can You Win Without the Ball?
+Norway vs Italy, a Clash of Counterattack Styles

-This project explores which teams advanced to the quarter-finals in Group B of the UEFA Women’s EURO 2025.
-By analyzing key metrics and match data, I predict which teams will move forward.
+This project uses key metrics and match data to predict whether Norway or Italy will advance to the semifinlas in the UEFA Women’s EURO 2025.

 ---